Skip to main content

 Can homeschoolers play public school sports in Alabama?

-What is Alabama's CHOOSE Act, and can homeschoolers use it?
+What is Alabama's CHOOSE Act ESA?